TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Experiments

-\textbf{Learn More From Less. } Although TRNR has achieved the best performance against RIS, RPS, and RCS strategies, we still need to investigate the differences between models trained using TRNR on a few images and models trained using RIS strategy on full train-set.
-Therefore we compare the performances of MSResNet-RIS and MSResNet-TRNR on Rain100L, Rain100H, and Rain800.
-The quantitative results are presented in Table \ref{tab: de-rain comparison}.
-Note that MSResNet-TRNR has obtained higher PSNR/SSIM metrics against MSResNet-RIS.
-For instance, test PSNR/SSIM metrics for MSResNet-TRNR on Rain100H are 28.69/0.899, with 0.95dB/1.1\% gain in terms of PSNR/SSIM against MSResNet-RIS.
-The quantitative results in Table \ref{tab: de-rain comparison} demonstrate that MSResNet-TRNR can learn more from less data, thus proving the effectiveness of the proposed TRNR.
+\textbf{Learn More from Less. }TRNR has shown its superiority over RIS, RPS, and RCS.
+We then compare the performances of MSResNet trained with TRNR on smaller datasets and RIS on entire datasets.
+As shown in Table \ref{tab: de-rain comparison}, we observe that MSResNet-TRNR offers higher PSNR/SSIM metrics against MSResNet-RIS on Rain100L, Rain100H, and Rain800 datasets.
+For instance, testing PSNR/SSIM metrics for MSResNet-TRNR on Rain100H are 28.69/0.899, with 0.95dB/1.1\% gain in terms of PSNR/SSIM against MSResNet-RIS.
+This observation demonstrates the MSResNet-TRNR can learn more with fewer images.
+On the other hand, we use the entire train-set of Rain100L to create a clustered dataset termed Rain100L-Full, which contains 45754 patch pairs and 3496 clusters.
+MSResNet-TRNR with Rain100L-Full has offered 38.59/0.985 testing PSNR/SSIM results, representing 0.42dB and 0.43dB improvements over MSResNet-TRNR using Rain100L-S and MSResNet-RIS using the entire train-set respectively.